Oliviier-dev/birthday-list/README.md

-# birthday-list
-This is one of the projects from icodethis
+This is a project which was done long ago on icodethis by Adrian